-There's nothing that can soothe the soul quite like time spent outdoors in Charlotte County.
-Whether you're a bird-watcher, angler, hiker, camper, or target-shooting enthusiast, you can get your nature fix by venturing just five miles southeast of downtown Punta Gorda to Babcock/Webb Wildlife Management Area.
+There's nothing that can soothe the soul quite like time spent outdoors in Punta Gorda/Englewood Beach.
+Whether you're a bird watcher, angler, hiker, camper, or target-shooting enthusiast, you can get your nature fix by venturing just five miles southeast of downtown Punta Gorda to Babcock/Webb Wildlife Management Area.

 Not only does Florida's oldest wildlife management area serve as protected habitat for hundreds of native animal species, it's also one of the best places to immerse yourself in pure Florida.
-The key is to make the most of your day trip or a weekend stay at Babcock/Webb is to plan ahead, and this overview of activities will help you do just that:
+The key to make the most of your day trip or weekend stay at Babcock/Webb is to plan ahead, and this overview of activities will help you do just that:

-- Experience the freshwater fishing.
 Three launch ramps provide easy access to Webb Lake for canoes, kayaks, and boats powered by electric trolling motors (no gasoline motors permitted).
-If you don't have a boat to fish from, no problem.
-You can head to one of the many ponds that are scattered throughout the 80,772 acres and fish from the shoreline.
-Be sure to dress for the weather conditions, bring along a pair of boots, and be sure to check out state regulations and license requirements, all of which can be done online at the Florida Wildlife Commission site at MyFWC.com.
+You can also fish from the shores of the many ponds scattered throughout the 80,772 acres.
+Dress for weather conditions, bring along a pair of boots, and be sure to check out state regulations and license requirements, all of which can be done online at the Florida Wildlife Commission site at MyFWC.com.

-- Pack your camping gear.
-If you want to explore the natural beauty of this WMA over the course of a weekend, it's easy to reserve one of the primitive camping sites for overnight stays.
-The campground is open every weekend from 5 p.m.
-Friday - 9 p.m.
-Sunday; as well as on Memorial Day, Independence Day, Martin Luther King Jr. Day and Labor Day.
-To make a campsite reservation, all you have to do is sign up through the online reservation system and apply for your free permit.
+Pack your camping gear: if you want to explore the natural beauty of this area over the course of a weekend, it's easy to reserve one of the primitive camping sites for overnight stays.
+The campground is open every weekend from 5 pm Friday to 9 pm Sunday; as well as on Memorial Day, Independence Day, Martin Luther King Jr. Day and Labor Day.
+Make a campsite reservation by emailing BabcockWebbWMAcamping@MyFWC.com.

-Now that you know about all of the ways you can spend time outdoors on a visit Babcock/Webb, pick a day or two and head to 29200 Tuckers Grade in Punta Gorda.
+Now that you know about all of the ways you can spend time outdoors on a visit Babcock/Webb, pick a day or two and head on over!